Frank N. Ikard: Personal life

 Ikard was the grandson of rancher William S. Ikard.

 His first wife was the former Jean Hunter, who died in 1970.
 They had two sons, Frank Ikard, Jr., and William F. Ikard.
 Later, Ikard married the former Jayne Keegan Brumley (c.
-1927–2010), a native of Walpole, Massachusetts, a prominent journalist, and the widow of Calvin Brumley, a journalist too, he originally from Hereford, Texas.
+1927–2010), a native of Walpole, Massachusetts, a prominent journalist, and the widow of Calvin Brumley, also a journalist, originally from Hereford, Texas.
 The Brumleys moved in 1960 to Boston, Massachusetts, where Calvin headed the area bureau of The Wall Street Journal.
 Jayne worked for the Boston Herald and contributed to Newsweek.
 She provided the first national coverage of cookbook author Julia Child and became a close friend of the opera singer Beverly Sills.
 She interviewed Robert Frost and covered the campaign in 1966 of United States Senator Edward Brooke, a Moderate Republican and the first African-American elected to the upper congressional chamber since Reconstruction.
 She later covered the 1968 presidential campaign, first Robert F. Kennedy and, after Kennedy's assassination, Richard Nixon, the victor in the race against Hubert Humphrey.

 Ikard met his second wife at an environmental conference in Sweden.
 He was irritated when he first saw Jayne carrying an image of a silver whale while she marched in a parade in Stockholm.
 The two were introduced the next night at a dinner and were married after a quick courtship six weeks later in Austin, Texas.
 On their wedding day, the Ikards visited former President Lyndon B. Johnson, then in the last year of his life, and Lady Bird Johnson at their LBJ Ranch in Gillespie County in the Texas Hill Country.
 Johnson invited the couple to spend their honeymoon at his Haywood House twenty miles away.
 He presented the Ikards with their first wedding gifts, two silver mint julep glasses stamped with "LBJ" on the bottom.

 Ikard died in 1991 in Washington, D.C., of cardiac arrest.

 Ikard is interred at Arlington National Cemetery.
 Jayne Ikard was Roman Catholic.
 She died in Washington, D.C., of emphysema at the age of eighty-three on August 27, 2010, and is interred alongside her husband at Arlington National Cemetery.